Spring Training Recovery: Your Cactus League Survival Guide

 | Effort required | Constant sipping and snacking | Relax for 30-45 minutes |

-IV therapy is not a magic cure, and we would never claim otherwise.
-But many of our clients tell us it cuts their recovery from a full day down to a couple of hours.
-When you have tickets to tomorrow's game, that difference changes your whole trip.
-For a full breakdown of what IV therapy costs across Arizona, check out our guide to mobile IV therapy pricing.
+IV therapy is not a cure-all.
+But many of our clients say it cuts their recovery from a full day to a couple of hours.
+When you have tickets to tomorrow's game, that matters.
+For a full breakdown of costs across Arizona, see our guide to mobile IV therapy pricing.

-Here's how we see it play out during spring training season.
+Here is how it typically plays out during spring training season.

 Single game day.
-You went to the Cubs game yesterday, had a great time, and now you feel terrible.
+Cubs game yesterday, great time, now you feel terrible.
 Book a morning IV and a provider arrives at your hotel or rental in about 30 to 45 minutes.
 Treatment takes another 30 to 45 minutes.
-Most clients are back on their feet and making plans by lunch.
+Most clients are back on their feet by lunch.

 Weekend warrior.
-You have three games in three days.
-Book a mid-trip recovery session, maybe Saturday morning before the afternoon game, so you can rally without carrying two days of dehydration into day three.
+Three games in three days.
+Book a mid-trip recovery session -- maybe Saturday morning before the afternoon game -- so you can rally without carrying two days of dehydration into day three.

 Full week trip.
 Some fans come out for the full Cactus League experience.
-If you're here for five or six days of games and nightlife, a couple of strategically timed IV sessions can keep you from hitting the wall on day four.
+Five or six days of games and nightlife.
+A couple of strategically timed IV sessions keep you from hitting the wall on day four.

 Group bookings.
-If your crew is all staying at the same rental in Mesa or Gilbert, we can treat everyone at the same location.
-This is a popular option for friend groups, fantasy baseball leagues, and bachelor parties that build their trip around spring training.
+Whole crew staying at the same rental in Mesa or Gilbert?
+We treat everyone at the same location.
+Popular option for friend groups, fantasy baseball leagues, and bachelor parties that build their trip around spring training.

 East Valley Stadiums and RevivaGo Coverage